 TFG is headed by Geneva-based Kenneth Dam.

-The firm saw sales in 2022 of about 10 million mt, up from an estimated 8 million mt the previous year.
+The firm saw sales in 2023 of about 10.6 million mt, up from about 10 million mt the previous year.

 Singapore has been a notable success story for TFG.
-The company was the city-state’s third-largest bunker supplier by volume in 2022, up from fifth place in 2021 and 16th in 2020.
+The company was the city-state’s second-largest bunker supplier by volume in 2023, up from third place in 2022 and fifth in 2021.
+This came at a time when the overall Singapore market saw record volumes for 2023.

-TFG also launched a digital bunkering platform in 2022, with shareholder Golden Ocean trying the system out with one of its bulkers in December.
+TFG also launched a digital bunkering platform in 2022, with shareholder Golden Ocean trying the system out with one of its bulkers in December of that year.

 Monjasa